-Using data mining techniques it’s possible to start building profiles for the type of person that visits the site.
-This allows the business to market and create products based on those personas.
-This combination of acquiring data and analysis of it through data mining techniques tells the business owners that, based on their audience, it would be beneficial for them to begin to market and sell female sports clothing.
+Using our example above, this combination of both acquiring data and analysing it through data mining techniques, tells the business owners that, based on their audience, it would be beneficial for them to begin to market and sell female sports clothing.

 Amazon acquires a huge amount of data through various methods that they then use to customise and personalise offers and promotions to the customer.
 This cross-selling has been proven to increase the average order size of a basket.

-So from there, towards the end of February, they can target you with offers on teabags because they know that you’ve nearly run out.
-This makes you think ‘oh yeah, I do need teabags’ so you log in to your online shopping to get some teabags, and whilst you’re there you get some milk, and actually, you need some bread as well, and ‘ooooh there’s a sale on dishwasher tablets’ and that’s how they get you.
-This also lets them predict how much stock they need to have in store at various points of the year, and data mining powers that.
+So, towards the end of February, the supermarket can target you with offers on teabags because they know that you’ve nearly run out.
+This makes you think ‘oh yeah, I do need teabags’ so you log in to your online shopping account to get some; and whilst you’re there, you might get some milk, bread, and ‘ooooh there’s a sale on dishwasher tablets’.
+That’s how they get you.
+Powered by data mining, this also lets them predict how much stock they need to have in store at various points of the year.

-Data mining techniques can also be used as a method of fraud prevention.
-Data mining techniques detect abnormal patterns in a data sequence.
+Data mining techniques can also be used as a method of fraud prevention, by detecting abnormal patterns in a data sequence.
 For example, a bank might automatically temporarily suspend a credit card if their fraud prevention systems notice that it was used in McDonald’s in London and Burger King in New York within the space of an hour.

-Data mining can be incredibly beneficial to a company’s growth.
-Basic data mining techniques can be created with the use of Google Analytics and Microsoft Excel, but for a comprehensive and effective data mining solution, it’s best to consider a bespoke solution.
+Ecommerce data mining can be incredibly beneficial to a company’s growth, with basic data mining techniques created with the use of Google Analytics and Microsoft Excel.
+But for a comprehensive and effective data mining solution, it’s best to consider a bespoke solution.